Asclepias amplexicaulis

 -

-Clasping Milkweed is a native perennial wildflower in the Apocynaceae (dogbane family) found commonly in sandhills or dry woodland areas.
+Clasping milkweed is a native perennial wildflower in the dogbane family (Apocynaceae) native to eastern United States and found commonly in sandhills or dry woodland areas.
 It gets its common name because the base of the oppositely arranged leaves wraps around or "clasps" the stem.
 This is a fairly rare milkweed and is protected in some states.

 Insects, Diseases, and Other Plant Problems: No significant disease problems.
 Most common milkweed pests (aphids, milkweed beetles, Monarch larvae, and milkweed tussock moth larvae) are not problematic, but both large and small milkweed bugs can be very damaging to seed pods.